Locking and Unlocking Basics

 Administrator-configurable email notifications can be sent for Edit in Office and WebDAV attachments that are left locked for too long, and the timing of the email notifications can be configured separately from manually-locked files.
 Since both WebDAV and Edit in Office-opened files use the same underlying technology, both use the same lock timeout.

-Confluence 5.7 introduces a file browser component which allows users to select, preview, upload, download, and comment on all of the attachments associated with a page.
+Confluence 5.7+ support a file browser component which allows users to select, preview, upload, download, and comment on all of the attachments associated with a page.

 Lockpoint is directly integrated with the file browser, and users can easily see the lock status of files, lock or unlock files, or launch Edit in Office.

-To access the Confluence file browser, you can click on the thumbnail of an image or Office document from the Confluence page.
+To access the Confluence file browser, you can click on the Preview button within the Attachments macro, or click on the thumbnail of an image or Office document from a Confluence page.
 You can also expand the list of files from within the Attachments macro and click an image to enable the file browser.

 When Lockpoint is enabled in a space, a new Lock button is displayed in the actions toolbar, and the Upload button will be greyed out for unlocked files or files locked by other users.
 To lock a file, click the Lock button.